 Common Ragweed, Annual Ragweed, Annual Bur-Sage

-Ambrosia artemisiifolia L. is the correct and accepted name for the Common Ragweed.
+Ambrosia artemisiifolia L. is the accepted name for the Common Ragweed.
 Both the genus and species were named and described as such in Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The distribution map above for Ambrosia artemisiifolia is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USD Plants Database for North America is similar and also includes South Dakota.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.